How to Become a More Self-Confident Christian

 Goal achievement is attempted only by those who feel confident enough to try to do something, and ability is that thing that can help determine the outcome of a trial, but it cannot propel anyone to try to achieve.
 The catch is that ability needs trial; it needs testing in order to be realized, and without self-confidence it often does not get the chance to be tested.

-The foundation of self-confidence is set during childhood.
-I believe that at key points throughout a child’s first years of life, he or she must be given chances to realize and to develop strengths.
+The foundation of self-confidence is set during childhood through the development of self-esteem, which is a realistic respect for and/or a favorable impression of oneself.
+Self-esteem is related to self-respect, and development of it begins in childhood.
+I believe that at key points throughout a child’s first years of life, he or she must be given chances to realize and to develop strengths that will lead to self-esteem, and that self-esteem then leads to the ability to develop self-confidence.
 Children must be encouraged to try.
 They have to be persuaded—by their parents, to believe in themselves enough to attempt to do things; to try to accomplish goals.

 A friend of mine found herself facing a dilemma.
 She was asked to serve as president of the PTA (Parents and Teachers Association) of her children's school.
 But, when it came time to delegate tasks and responsibilities to other members of the association, she found herself preferring to do all the work herself instead of doling out assignments.
 She felt confident in her ability to do the work, but not in her ability to delegate work to others.
 She told me she cringed at the thought of giving assignments and possibly having people get upset with her.